We have too many "gurus" in the trading community who really only want to help themselves.

 Some of those gurus admit that they don't trade.
 It's like learning to be a surgeon from someone who is not operating..

-Detecting the guru is fine art.
+Detecting the fake options adviser is fine art.
 It will take the novice investor a while to learn it, especially because the rookie "Wants to believe".
 It's not hard to trick him.
 Humans desperately want to believe there is a way to make money with no or little risk.
 However, after a while, detecting the guru becomes second nature and his smell easily detectable by a mile.

 "Honesty is more than not lying.
 It is truth telling, truth speaking, truth living, and truth loving." – James E. Faust